-HC-10.2.7 The Board should establish formal procedures for:
+HC-10.2.7 The Board of the Bahraini investment firm licensee should establish formal procedures for:

 - (a) Periodic disclosure and updating of information by each approved person on his actual and potential conflicts of interest; and - (b) Advance approval by directors or shareholders who do not have an interest in the transactions in which an investment firm licensee's approved person has a personal interest.
 The Board should require such advance approval in every case.